There are a few factors to consider when comparing these two sized diaphragms.

 Air molecules attack the diaphragm, creating air pressure.
 Because the smaller diaphragm behaves as a hard surface, the air molecules hitting it exchange a greater amount of energy, producing a higher SPL (sound pressure level) relative to the area and sensitivity of the diaphragm.
 What is SPL?

 The larger diaphragm mic is more sensitive than a small diaphragm mic.

 The large diaphragm provides a larger output, and is thus easier to move.
 It’s also more sensitive because of variances in capacitance.
 Basically, the changes in capacitance due to the vibration of the diaphragm are bigger for an LDC.
 This means that the output signal voltage is higher.

 Also, because the LDC has a larger diaphragm, the sound waves force it to move more than a small one.

 The signal to noise ratio of an LDC also tends to be higher because of it’s stronger signal above the noise floor.
 An LDC is a good choice when recording a quiet instrument without adding noise from the mic or mic preamp.
 Preamp vs. Interface.

 An SDC has a lower sensitivity because the diaphragm is smaller, stiffer, and more difficult to move.

 The smaller diaphragm mic can handle a higher SPL than the large diaphragm.

-Inside the microphone capsule, the distance between the diaphragm and the back plate, coupled with the rigidity of the diaphragm, means the diaphragm can only move so much before distortion becomes too high.
-Due to this, it cannot handle a high SPL.
+Inside the microphone capsule, the distance between the diaphragm and the back plate, coupled with the rigidity of the diaphragm, means it can only move so much before distortion becomes too high.
+Due to this, a large diaphragm cannot handle a high SPL as well.
 The smaller and stiffer diaphragm can handle higher SPL’s.